liferay/enablement-bootcamp-clarity/README.md

     blade server run
     ```

-    In case you don't have blade installed, you can start your server with Tomcat.
+    In case you don't have blade installed, run the following command from the workspace's root folder.

     ```
-    cd bundles/tomcat/bin
+    ./bundles/tomcat/bin/catalina.sh run
     ```

-    ```
-    ./catalina.sh run
-    ```

 Now, a clean Liferay environment should have started.

-After starting this environment, log in with the following credentials.
+1. When finished, access your Liferay DXP instance by going to `localhost:8080` in your browser.

+1. Sign in using these credentials.

    * Username: `admin@clarityvisionsolutions.com`
    * Password: `learn`

 Once logged in, access the Control Panel &rarr; Search &rarr; Index Actions &rarr; Execute Full Reindex.